Lithill/Plant-Planner/README.md

 Testing was ongoing throughout the entire build.
 I utilised Chrome developer tools while building to pinpoint and troubleshoot any issues as I went along.
 Both manual and automated testing was employed.
 The difference between these two types of tests is that:

-* manual testing is conducted by a person, who is seeing if they can break the product, or otherwise whether it behaves as expected for users.
+* Manual testing is conducted by a person, who is seeing if they can break the product, or otherwise whether it behaves as expected for users.
-* automatic testing is conducted by automation frameworks, or some other kind of tool or piece of software.
+* Automatic testing is conducted by automation frameworks, or another kind of tool or piece of software.

 I personally tested the page and had 3 people also manually test it on their own devices.
 For automated testing, I used W3C validator, CSS validator, Python Checker and Lighthouse.

 ### W3C Validator